lollar1337/MobileDataPolybar/README.md

 ## Configuration

 Set your Symbol for infront of the Text in Polybar, set "" for no Symbol.
-(Standard uses a Mobile Data Symbol from Googles Material Icons)

 ```ini
 SYMBOL=""